topherCantrell/FSM/journal/README.md

 # Journal

+## 8/17/2016

+Lots of work on the pi tic-tac-toe state machine.
+Only thing left is the game loop.

 ## 8/16/2016

 FSM in nodejs turns out to be easy.
 Good!
 The JSON notation makes for easy declarative